pessoacolombo/yopoulab-sample-2026/README.md

 design **stratified by urban form** — and its **validation**: a morphometric audit of how well the selected survey clusters represent the variety of urban habitat in the study area (AOI).

+## The sampling design, in brief

+Stratified two-stage cluster sampling. **Strata** = three urban habitats (regular / hybrid / informal) defined from the built environment by expert consultation and later consolidated into a measured spatial deprivation score.
+**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), followed by **site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria — every adjustment is traceable via `path_id` (see notebook `2` §3). **Second stage** = systematic selection of households within clusters.
+The realised selection is therefore **quasi-random**: inclusion probabilities are not recoverable (estimates are reported unweighted), and representativity is audited descriptively in notebook `3b`.
+A second survey round added a purposive oversample, including two dedicated contrast clusters (notebook `2` §4).

+## Workflow

 The workflow has two phases:

 - **SAMPLING (notebooks `1`–`2`)** — define urban blocks as areal units; categorise them into three urban